GWC-DCMB/curriculum-notebooks/paper/paper.md

 ## Instructional Design
 <!-- teaching philosophy / pedagogy -->

-We modeled our instructional design in the style of Software Carpentry [CITE].
+We modeled our instructional design in the style of Software Carpentry [@wilson_software_2016].

 1. Each lesson begins with a recapping of the relevant core skills presented in the previous lessons.
 1. All lessons are designed to be taught via 15-minute live-coding sessions, where students type and run code in their own notebooks along with the instructor in real time.
 As in Software Carpentry, we find this to be a highly effective method of teaching coding, since students must actively engage with the material and deal with errors and bugs as they come up.